Common Construction Accidents

 Flammable or hazardous materials can easily explode or catch fire on construction sites, resulting in serious injuries or even fatalities.
 In many cases, improperly stored hazardous chemicals or explosive materials can cause such injuries due to the volatile nature of many materials found on construction sites.

-Other times, such accidents occur because of someone else working at the same construction site.
+Other times, explosion accidents occur because of someone else working at the same construction site.
 If that person does not have the proper training - or the hazardous materials are mislabeled and no one knows just how dangerous they are - serious accidents can happen in an instant.

 Whatever the circumstances surrounding your workplace injury, it's critical that you take strong legal action as soon as possible.
 Otherwise, you could miss out on your opportunity to receive the compensation you rightfully deserve for your burn injury.